fred9076/OPFA_matlab/README.md

 # RZPFA_matlab
-A demo of Gotcha Large Scence data imaging via RZPFA3
+A demo of Gotcha Large Scene data imaging via RZPFA3

 When using this code please cite the relevant papers below: